bokulich-lab/moshpit-docs/docs/intro.md

 ::::

 ---

+## Getting started

+Not sure where to begin?
+The **How-to Guides** section is organized into two sub-groups:

+**Analysis recipes** — goal-oriented recipes for each analytical step:

+- [How to assemble contigs](assemble-contigs) — assemble reads with MEGAHIT or SPAdes and evaluate assembly quality
+- [How to bin MAGs](bin-mags) — index, map, bin, and quality-filter metagenome-assembled genomes
+- [Quality control at every step](qc-every-step) — read filtering, host removal, assembly QC, and MAG quality
+- [Early taxonomic composition](early-taxonomy) — get a community overview from reads, contigs, or MAGs
+- [Dereplicate MAGs and estimate abundance](dereplicate-and-abundance) — cluster redundant MAGs across samples and compute RPKM/TPM
+- [Profile functional potential](functional-profiling) — read-based (HUMAnN 3) and MAG-based (EggNOG) functional annotation

+**Using MOSHPIT** — setting up and operating the toolkit: install MOSHPIT, configure parsl parallelization, use the [artifact cache](artifact-cache), fetch data from SRA, import and export artifacts.

+The full **Tutorials** walk through complete analyses on real and simulated datasets: the [End-to-end MAG reconstruction tutorial](assembly) is the best starting point if you are new to MOSHPIT.

+---
 You may also want to check out these other QIIME 2 plugins for antimicrobial resistance gene ({term}`ARG`) detection and viromics applications.
 These plugins are not covered in this tutorial.
 They have their own installation instructions and tutorials (see the wiki page on the respective GitHub repositories).
-You can use these plugins with some of the artifacts produced by q2-assembly and q2-annotate:
+You can use these plugins with some of the artifacts produced by q2-assembly, q2-mag, and q2-annotate:

 ::::{grid} 1 1 2 3